Enryun/Common_SwiftUI/README.md

 A simple, customizable loading indicator view.
 This view displays a circular loading indicator that rotates according to the specified loading speed.
 The appearance of the indicator, including its color, background color, line width, and speed, can be customized.

+Parameters:
+- `color`: The color of the loading indicator.
+Default is `.blue`.
+- `backgroundColor`: The background color of the loading indicator.
+Default is `.gray`.
+- `lineWidth`: The thickness of the loading indicator's line.
+Default is 5.
+- `loadingSpeed`: The speed at which the loading indicator rotates.
+Default is `.medium`.

 Example:

 ```swift